openstack/neutron/doc/source/devref/agent_extensions.rst

 This agent API object is part of neutron's public interface for third parties.
 All changes to the interface will be managed in a backwards-compatible way.

-At the moment, only the L2 Open vSwitch agent provides an agent API object to extensions.
-See :doc:`L2 agent extensions <agent_extensions>`.
+At this time, on the L2 side, only the L2 Open vSwitch agent provides an agent API object to extensions.
+See :doc:`L2 agent extensions <l2_agent_extensions>`.
+For L3, see :doc:`L3 agent extensions <l3_agent_extensions>`.

+The relevant modules are:

+* neutron.agent.l2.agent_extension_api
+* neutron.agent.l3.agent_extension_api